aQaTL/MAL/README.md

    mal sel - Select an entry

 USAGE:
-   mal sel [entry ID]
+   mal sel [entry title]

 CATEGORY:
    Config

 OPTIONS:
-   -t  Select entry by title instead of by ID
+   --id  Select entry by id instead of by title
 ```

-For example, to select "Naruto", type `mal sel -t naruto` (case insensitive)
+For example, to select "Naruto", type `mal sel naruto` (case insensitive).
+If `sel` is given no arguments, it will just display info about currently selected entry
+(if there's one).

 #### Update entry